NishchayBansal/Elevate-Labs-Task4/README.md

 _Commands used-_

- telnet <ip address> 23 to check if port is working or not.
+ telnet ..ip address..
+23 to check if port is working or not.
 If it is working then shows blank, otherwise shows NotFound.

 **8. Summarize how firewall filters traffic.**